saimageshvar/bunch-of-utils/README.md

 ## Usage

 ### Join Text with Operator
+#### Commands
+- Join Text with Operator
+- Join Text with Custom Operator

 1. **Select multiple pieces of text** in your editor (either with multiple cursors or by selecting text across multiple lines).
 2. **Run the command** using: